Get ready to be introduced to the sweetest, cutest, fastest Valentines dessert in the land. Easy, cherry tarts with a Valentine's Day twist.

 Take 'em out ... and eat 'em.

 And there you have it.
-You’d normally have to cruise a bar close to closing time to come across a tart this easy.
+You'd normally have to cruise a bar at closing time to come across a tart this easy.
 Enjoy.

 - 1 package mini frozen tart shells regular sized tart shells are fine too

 - 1 can cherry pie filling cherry is great for Valentine's Day because it's red, but feel free to use any pie filling.

 - Holding the tart, press gently inwards to form the top of your heart.